statiqdev/Website/input/framework/execution/execution-context.md

 Order: 5
 ---
-Execution is when pipelines and the modules they contain are evaluated.

-# Engine

-When pipelines in Statiq are executed, a special object called the `Engine` is responsible for coordinating activity.
-The engine contains all the global objects used to perform generation such as the [file system abstraction](xref:files_and_paths).
-It also creates the [pipeline dependency graph](xref:pipelines#concurrency-and-dependencies) and executes the [modules](xref:modules) in each pipeline.

-# Execution Context

-While executing pipelines and modules, the current state and other functionality is passed in an instance of `IExecutionContext`.
-This object contains lots of information such as the current pipeline, phase, and module, the settings and file system, the input documents to the module, and more.
-The current execution context is generally accessed through [configuration delegates](xref:configuration_delegates) or a [module execution method](xref:writing_modules).
+While executing [pipelines and modules](xref:pipelines_and_modules), the current state and other functionality is passed in an object called the execution context.

+The execution context contains lots of information such as the current pipeline, phase, and module, the settings and file system, the input documents to the module, and more.
+The current execution context is generally provided by [configuration delegates](xref:configuration_delegates) or a [module execution method](xref:writing_modules).

-## Interfaces
+# Interfaces

 The execution context implements a number of interfaces that provide additional capabilities: